-Like the RRSP, you won’t pay taxes on any money that stays in the account – only when you withdraw the money.
+Like the RRSP, you won’t pay taxes on any money that stays in the account, but RRIF withdrawals are considered taxable income.

-There is a mandatory minimum amount you’ll have to withdraw each year based on a % of your account balance at the beginning of the tax year, and this % increases as you get older.
+There is a mandatory minimum amount you’ll have to withdraw each year based on a percentage of your account balance at the beginning of the tax year, and this percentage increases as you get older.

 Register RRIF with your younger spouse to reduce your tax liability

-There is a way you could reduce your tax liability in the early years of withdrawals from a RRIF.
+If your spouse is younger, there’s a way to reduce your tax liability in the early years of withdrawals from a RRIF.

-If you have other retirement income and can live on reduced withdrawals from your RRIF, you can contribute to a spousal RRSP during your lifetime and have your spouse withdraw income from their plan through their RRIF with the CRA based on the age of your spouse if he/she is younger.
+If you have other retirement income and can live on reduced withdrawals from your RRIF, you can contribute to a spousal RRSP during your lifetime and have your spouse withdraw income from their plan through her RRIF with the CRA based on the age of your spouse if he/she is younger.